-She was a life resident of Kingston, residing most of her life on Ridge Avenue.
-At the age of 7, Marion became acquainted with Charles Korell of "Amos & Andy;" she was always proud to say "he laid brick for my father."
+She was a lifelong resident of Kingston, residing most of her life on Ridge Avenue.
+At age 7, Marion became acquainted with Charles Correll of "Amos 'n' Andy"; she was always proud to say "he laid brick for my father."

-Following graduation, she taught at Wyoming Seminary, Crestwood High School, Wyoming Area Senior High School and at the Wilkes-Barre Area School District.
+Following graduation, she taught at Wyoming Seminary, Crestwood High School, Wyoming Area Senior High School and in the Wilkes-Barre Area School District.
 She ended her teaching career to care for her ailing mother.

-Marion authored many published works, including poetry and a book entitled "Peter Cottontail Survived the Flood."
+Marion authored many published works including poetry and a book titled "Peter Cottontail Survived the Flood."
 She was a member of the staff at WNAK Radio until its closing, working as an editorialist.
-Her editorials were published by the Times Leader and enjoyed by the public on a daily basis.
+Her editorials were published by The Times Leader and enjoyed by the public on a daily basis.
 Marion was also in charge of a radio segment called "Hymn Time."

 She loved to paint with oils, ride her bicycle and read.
 Marion was a member of the University Women's Club and the Episcopal Church and its organizations.

 Funeral services will be held at 11 a.m.
-Wednesday in St. Clement and Peter Episcopal Church, 165 Hanover St., Wilkes-Barre.
+Wednesday, May 1, at 11 a.m. in Ss.
+Clement & Peter Episcopal Church, 165 Hanover St., Wilkes-Barre.
 The Rev. William Marshall and the Rev. John Leo will officiate.
 Interment will be made in Forty Fort Cemetery, Forty Fort.

 Published in Times Leader on Apr.
 28, 2013